Heidelberg: Neighbouring communes

-The following towns and communes border the city of Heidelberg, beginning in the west and in a clockwise direction: Edingen-Neckarhausen, Dossenheim, Schriesheim, Wilhelmsfeld, Schönau, Neckargemünd, Bammental, Gaiberg, Leimen, Sandhausen, Oftersheim, Plankstadt, Eppelheim (all part of the Rhein-Neckar-Kreis) and Mannheim.
+The following towns and communes border the city of Heidelberg, beginning in the west and in a clockwise direction: Edingen-Neckarhausen, Dossenheim, Schriesheim, Wilhelmsfeld, Schönau, Neckargemünd, Bammental, Gaiberg, Leimen, Sandhausen, Oftersheim, Plankstadt, Eppelheim (all part of the Rhein-Neckar-Kreis), and Mannheim.

 Climate

-Heidelberg has a humid subtropical climate (Köppen climate classification Cfa), defined by the protected valley between the Pfälzerwald and the Odenwald.
+Heidelberg has an oceanic climate (Köppen climate classification Cfb), defined by the protected valley between the Pfälzerwald and the Odenwald.
 The almost year round warm temperatures are usually determined by Atlantic air masses in the winter and increased influence from the western Mediterranean in summer.
-This results in drier summers and wetter, cloudier winters on average.

 In contrast to the nearby Upper Rhine Plain, Heidelberg's position in the valley leads to more frequent easterly winds than average.
-The hillsides of the Odenwald favour clouding and precipitation.
+The hillsides of the Odenwald favor clouding and precipitation.

-Spring starts early and is one of the warmest in Europe besides the Mediterranean Coast.
-Especially April has a tendency to be also very dry, while the rising temperatures in May can create some thunderstorms with higher precipitation levels.
-Nights start cold and usually stay fresh throughout almost the whole spring, while day temperatures can already become hot from April on (30°C/86°F and higher).
+Spring starts earlier than the average in Germany (usually mid February in the recent years).
+While the weather in spring is typically warm, it is also known to change far more often than in the summer.

-Summers are long, hot and mostly dry.
-Day temperatures are around 28-30 on average, but will often rise beyond 35°C (95°F) in midsummer.
-A few single evening thunderstorms are usually the only measurable precipitation.
-With almost 300 sunshine hours on average, July is also the sunniest month of the year.
-Nights can stay pleasant, although the rate of nights with lows up to 26°C (78°F) are increasing significantly in the recent years.
+Summer starts typically in June and stays until September.
+In this time the weather is typically stable, with single thunderstorms marking the only precipitation.
+Day temperatures of around 30 °C are typical, but can reach up to 40 °C during heat waves.

-Autumn starts very warm or even hot in September and cools down to typical winter temperatures for the region by the end of November.
-Precipitation levels are increasing and, due to the decreasing sunlight, the region gets affected by fog more frequently from the second part of October on.
-On the other hand, day temperatures will mostly stay around or above 20°C (68°F) until at least mid October (“Altweibersommer”).
-Nights cool down significantly during the month, but will usually remain above 10°C (50°F) until the second half of October.
+Autumn starts warm in September and cools down to typical winter temperatures for the region by the end of November.
+Precipitation levels begin to increase and, due to the decreasing sunlight, the region is affected by fog more frequently from the second part of October onwards.

-Winters are mostly mild, though light night frosts do occur in the coldest months.
-Snow is a rare event and precipitation normally falls as rain.
-Besides that, winters are the wettest time of the year with frequent western winds blowing from the Atlantic.
-Storms (“Orkane”) can create severe damage and the Neckar is often affected by floods.
+Winters are mostly mild, though light nighttime frosts do occur in the coldest months.
+Snow is a rare event, and precipitation normally falls as rain.
+Winters are the wettest time of the year, with frequent western winds blowing from the Atlantic.
+Storms ("Orkane") can create severe damage, and the Neckar is often affected by floods.

 According to the German Meteorological Service, Heidelberg was the warmest place in Germany in 2009.
-With around 2,100 hours of sunshine it is also one of the sunniest of the country.